Small business: Marketing

-Many small business owners find internet marketing more affordable.
-Google AdWords and Yahoo!
-Search Marketing are two popular options of getting small business products or services in front of motivated web searchers.
-Social media has become an affordable route of marketing for small businesses.
-It is a fraction of the cost of traditional marketing and small businesses can do it themselves or find small social marketing agencies that they can hire out for a small fee.
-Statistically, social media marketing has a higher lead-to-close rate than traditional media.
-Successful online small business marketers are adept at utilizing the most relevant keywords in their website content.
-Advertising on niche websites that are frequented by potential customers can be effective, but with the long tail of the Internet, it can be time-intensive to advertise on enough websites to garner an effective reach.
+Social media has become an affordable marketing channel for small businesses.
+Statistically, social media marketing has higher lead-to-close rates than traditional media.
+Successful online small business marketers use relevant keywords in their website content.
+Advertising on niche websites that are frequented by potential customers can be an effective strategy, but with the long tail of the Internet, it can be time-intensive to advertise on enough websites to achieve an effective reach.